pfacanha/Etch-A-Sketch/README.md

-# Etch A Sketch is a mechanical drawing toy invented by André Cassagnes of France and subsequently manufactured by the Ohio Art Company.[1]
+# Etch A Sketch

+is a mechanical drawing toy invented by André Cassagnes of France and subsequently manufactured by the Ohio Art Company.
 It is now owned by Spin Master of Canada.